-The legend says that one day, after much blood, they have decided to accept a pact of peace: they would redefine their borders using two knights: one departing from Florence and the other from Siena.
-Both knights should leave the center of their villages at the sunrise, when the first rooster crows, and the official border would be set at the point at which the knights would meet.
-While the Sienese chose a white rooster thinking that it would wake up earlier, Florentines chose a black rooster.
-Then, in a sneaky attempt to gain time, they took a black rooster and locked it in a dark room without food for many days.
+The legend says that one day, after much blood had been spilled, the two cities decided to enter into a peace agreement: they would redefine their borders using two knights: one departing from Florence and the other from Siena.
+Both knights would leave the city centre at sunrise, when the first rooster crowed, and the official border would be set at the point where the knights met.
+While the Sienese chose a white rooster, thinking that it would wake up earlier, Florentines chose a black rooster.
+In a sneaky attempt to gain time, they took a black rooster and locked it in a darkened room without food for many days.
 On the big day, as soon as the hungry black rooster was set free - in the middle of the night - it crowed!
-So the Florentine knight was able to ride much further than the knight from Siena - in fact he reached 12 km from the wall of Siena near Fonterutolli, in Castellina.
-So this explains why the border between Siena and Florence is not exactly (at all!) in the middle of the two cities.
+So, the Florentine knight was able to ride much further than the knight from Siena - he got as far as 12 km from the Siena walls near Fonterutoli, in Castellina.
+So this explains why the border between Siena and Florence isn't in the middle of the two cities.

 Nowadays, the road covered by the knights is known as the Chianti Classico Black Rooster road.